asjadnaqvi/stata-schemepack/README.md

 ### How can you support the schemes?

+You can support the schemes by using them :)

-If you like to support the schemes, then you can make some small donation via PayPal:
+You can also make some small donation via PayPal:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=RQKQKHCN3YSSJ)

-This is of course completely optional :) The real support is when you actually start using these schemes!
+This is of course completely optional!